-- Your application will be assessed to see whether you meet the eligibility criteria for the role for which you have applied. - Your application will be assessed to see whether you have demonstrated the skills, knowledge and behaviours required at the appropriate level for the post.
+- Your application will be assessed to see whether you have demonstrated the skills, knowledge and behaviours required at the appropriate level for the post.
 Please ensure that you provide evidence to support how you meet all the relevant criteria, which are explained in the 'competencies required for the role' section.
-The selection panel will be: - o Brian Wroe, Chair of Investigating Committee - o Dr Denis Shaughnessy, lay member of Council - Caroline Guy, osteopath member of Council - If 20 or more applications are received, it is likely that your application will be pre-assessed before it is passed to the shortlisting panel for consideration.
-You should be aware that, in this situation, your application might not be considered in full by the panel. - By end of December 2023, we aim to have made a decision about which candidates will be invited for interview, taking into account the evidence provided in your application.
-Interviews will take place in person in London on Wednesday 24 January 2024 and Thursday 25 January 2024.
-If you are invited to interview, you will only be invited to attend on one of these dates. - Prior to your interview, you will be asked whether you require any 'reasonable adjustments' to be made to facilitate your participation in the process. - If invited to interview, the panel may ask you questions about your skills, knowledge and behaviours and may also ask specific questions to find out whether you meet the specified competencies. - The candidates who best fit the criteria will be recommended for appointment. - The GOsC Council will consider the interview panel recommendations and make the final decision. - If you are successful, you will receive a letter from the GOsC appointing you as a committee member to commence 1 April 2024. - If you are unsuccessful, you will be notified by the GOsC's Human Resources Manager. - If, after interview, your application is unsuccessful and you would like feedback, please email Amanda Chadwick or Jane Saunders, Human Resources Team at: hr@osteopathy.org.uk.
+The selection panel will be: - Brian Wroe, Chair of Investigating Committee - Linda Hawkins, lay member of Investigating Committee - o Catherine Hamilton-Plant, osteopath member of Investigating Committee - If 20 or more applications are received, it is likely that your application will be pre-assessed before it is passed to the shortlisting panel for consideration.
+You should be aware that, in this situation, your application might not be considered in full by the panel. - By end of December 2024, we aim to have made a decision about which candidates will be invited for interview, taking into account the evidence provided in your application.
+Interviews will take place in person in London on Tuesday 11 February 2025 and Wednesday 12 February 2025.
+If you are invited to interview, you will only be invited to attend on one of these dates. - Prior to your interview, you will be asked whether you require any 'reasonable adjustments' to be made to facilitate your participation in the process. - If invited to interview, the panel may ask you questions about your experience and expertise and may also ask specific questions to find out whether you meet the specified competencies. - The candidates who best fit the criteria will be recommended for appointment. - The GOsC Council will consider the interview panel recommendations and make the final decision. - If you are successful, you will receive a letter from the GOsC appointing you as a committee member to commence 1 April 2025. - If you are unsuccessful, you will be notified by the GOsC's Human Resources team. - If, after interview, your application is unsuccessful and you would like feedback, please email our Human Resources team at: hr@osteopathy.org.uk.

-Dealing with your questions - for queries about your application, please contact Amanda Chadwick or Jane Saunders, Human Resources team at: https://hrw.org.uk
+Dealing with your questions - for queries about your application, please contact our Human Resources team at: hr@osteopathy.org.uk